Inside DNC chair's 'challenging' bid to avert midterm defeat

 Meanwhile, the memories of 2010 are persistent.

-That year, Democrats went into the first midterm election of Barack Obama’s presidency struggling to sell another major policy achievement, “Obamacare,” to frustrated voters.
+That year, Democrats went into the first midterm election of Barack Obama’s presidency struggling to sell another major policy achievement, the health care law now known as “Obamacare,” to frustrated voters.
 Democrats ultimately lost 63 seats in the House and six in the Senate.

 Virginia Sen. Tim Kaine, who led the DNC from 2009 to 2011, says that much of the responsibility of selling Biden’s accomplishments will fall to Harrison, even if the White House ultimately controls the big decisions on messaging and strategy.